Homemade Chocolate Turtles — Fast, easy, no-bake and just 4 ingredients! Chewy, gooey, salty-and-sweet! Homemade always

 I first made Turtles in 2009.
 Holy antique photography but I don’t delete old posts because they remind me how far I’ve come and how far my daughter has come.
 She was in cloth diapers then and now she’s in glittery lip gloss.

 These homemade turtles candies are no-bake, easy, ready in under a half hour, and you only need 4 ingredients.

 Some Turtles in the photos below are coated with milk chocolate and others with dark.
 On some, I sprinkled sea salt to play up the salty-and-sweet aspect.
 On some I drizzled milk chocolate over a dark chocolate-coated Turtle and vice versa.

 Between the salty-and-sweet component, the crunchy pecans, chewy and gooey caramel, and the rich chocolate, they’re hard to resist.
-Save the recipe for holiday candy-making, birthdays, or for a last-minute hostess gift.
+Save this recipe for holiday candy-making, birthdays, or for a last-minute hostess gift.

 Or just hoard them all for yourself.